Skip to main content

 "He had so many marks on his body," Rohaifa Bibi said, pointing to numerous scars in a picture of her son's corpse.
 "When they showed me the body, he was just skin and bones."

-Saboor and his brothers made a living by printing Korans at a Lahore shop, Asad said.
-He said they were law-abiding but did acknowledge that all of the detainees were suspects in several militant attacks, though they were acquitted of the charges in 2010.
+Saboor and his brothers were law abiding citizens who printed Korans at a shop in Lahore, Asad said.
+He did acknowledge that all of the detainees were suspects in several militant attacks, but said they were acquitted of the charges in 2010.

 The ISI denies any role in the four deaths they have been ordered to explain.